Bshell13/buzzline-05-shellenberger/README.md

-# buzzline-05-case
+# buzzline-05-shellenberger

-Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

-In this example project, we incorporate a relational data store.
-We use SQLite, but the example could be altered to work with MySQL, PostgreSQL, or MongoDB.
+This project is to demonstrate streaming data, produce insights, and store data in a new location.
+The insight that it will create is a score with sentiment based on the message length, then store this score in a SQLite file.

-## VS Code Extensions
+## VS Code Extensions (optional)

 - Black Formatter by Microsoft
 - Markdown All in One by Yu Zhang